During my 20+ years as a medical writer and editor, I’ve produced

 Epilepsy Foundation, and Massachusetts General Hospital.
 My work has

-been featured on health blogs and clinical journals, and I received a
+been featured in health blogs and clinical journals, and I received a

 journalism award from the International Bureau for Epilepsy.

-My path to medical communication was a personally meaningful one, and
+My path to medical communication was personally meaningful, and

 it still inspires the work I do today.